symbioquine/farmOS_asset_link/website/docs/extension-model.md

 ### Handle Object

-The handle object which is passed into plugin's `onLoad` methods is an instance of [AssetLinkPluginHandle](TODO).
+The handle object which is passed into plugins' `onLoad` method is an instance of [AssetLinkPluginHandle](TODO).
 It provides some helpers with validation for hooking into Asset Link's pluggable rendering system.

 Importantly, the component class itself must be accessed via the `AssetLinkPluginHandle::thisPlugin` property.